martinfrances107/rust_d3_geo/README.md

 This show all the counties in the USA.

 AlbersUSA is unlike the other projections.
 Alaska and Hawaii are rendered as insets.
-As can be see in the code a Multidrain must be used to gather the three projections.
+As can be seen in the code a Multidrain must be used to gather the three projections.

 (Scale of 1:10M)